Dubuque Regional Airport: Incidents and accidents

-Attempts at Expansion
+Attempts at expansion

 To update facilities and accommodate growth, the City of Dubuque announced plans in 2007 to build a new, larger terminal building.
 The new $23 million facility is part of the airport's master improvement plan; it opened on June 9, 2016.
-On July 21,2020, Dubuque Regional Airport Commissioners voted unanimously to name the Dubuque Regional Airport Terminal Building after Captain Robert L. Martin.
+On July 21, 2020, Dubuque Regional Airport Commissioners voted unanimously to name the Dubuque Regional Airport Terminal Building after Captain Robert L. Martin.

 While the city has expressed interest in courting more airlines, headwinds in the economy and airline staffing issues have hampered these efforts.
 Historically, Dubuque Regional had up to three air carriers.
 Two were eliminated following contractions in the airline industry related to the terrorist attacks on September 11, 2001.
 American Airlines said they would drop their flights in October 2018 due to financial difficulties and lower demand.
-In 2022, American Eagle announced its intensions to suspend its last flight offered to Dubuque, leaving the airport without scheduled commercial airline service.
+In 2022, American Eagle announced its intentions to suspend its last flight offered to Dubuque, leaving the airport without scheduled commercial airline service.
 Local travelers need to travel to airports in neighboring cities such as Cedar Rapids, Madison, or the Quad Cities; the nearest major hub airport is Chicago O'Hare, which is a three-hour drive away.
+As noted above, airline service to Chicago O'Hare by Denver Air Connection resumed in November 2024.